 Review of Alma’s recital in Aix-en-Provence Easter Festival, April 2018

 “She made her appearance, and the fourth wall shattered.
 At 13, Alma Deutscher is a stick of dynamite”.
-(Le Figaro, Thierry Hillériteau, 3.4.2018 – Review of recital at Aix-en-Provence Easter Festival.
+(Le Figaro, Thierry Hillériteau, 3.4.2018).

 Reviews of Alma’s violin concerto in Linz, February 2018

 The force of nature that is the child star of music.
 The admiration for the multi-talent with an already considerable list of works reaches from Austria to abroad.
 Vienna was astonished only last year about her opera, Villach about the violin and a piano concertos at the Carinthian Summer, and now it was Linz’s turn to be astonished at how Alma Deutscher mastered the entire art of counterpoint and laws of harmony.
 Here is the musical form perfectly maintained, there the melodies spring out one after the other, or a fugue is polished off effortlessly, and everything in the tone colours of a classical-romantic style, which let not only the composer’s ability shine, but also the instruments.
 (Volksblatt, Georgina Szeless, 19.2.2018)

 Wunderkind carried us off into a Cinderella-dream world: The G minor Violin Concerto she composed when she was nine years old has two exceptionally tight movements in the style of Mendelssohn and bears witness to a great melodic talent, but even more to an expert approach to harmony.
 (Oberösterreich Nachrichten, Michael Wruss, 19.2.2018)

 Reviews of Cinderella for children at the Vienna State Opera, Jan 2018